What is Sustainable Printing and Paper?

 As if being made from renewable resources and being highly recyclable weren’t enough, many paper mills do their part to reduce their energy consumption and further reduce the environmental impact paper and the print industry has on the environment.
 Since 1990 the total energy use per ton of production at U.S. paper mills has been reduced by 8.2 percent while energy and fossil fuel use per production ton was reduced by 26 percent.
 The print and paper industry accounts for only about 1 percent of global carbon dioxide emissions—this is a staggeringly low number and a testament to the efforts of these mills.
 According to a recent white paper by TwoSides.com, “Nearly two-thirds of the energy used by U.S. pulp and paper mills is self-generated using renewable carbon-neutral biomass.”

 Digital Communication is not as Eco as You May Think

 There is a common misconception that digital communication is more eco than paper and print – this isn’t a fair comparison.
 While tablets, digital readers and smartphones are great, and amazing developments that make life easier and better is many ways, there are eco drawbacks.
-Electronic devices, especially the batteries, are not very environmentally friendly and while recycling rates for electronics is on the rise it is still rather low.
-This is not to say we should start a movement to stop using electronic communication and try to restore print as the primary form of information exchange, but it is worth noting that there are green merits and eco drawbacks to digital communication.
-There is room for both mediums – there are times when digital communication is the best choice and there are times when print is the superior option.
+Electronic devices, especially the batteries, are not very environmentally friendly and while recycling rates for electronics is on the rise, it is still rather low.
+This is not to say we should start a movement to stop using electronic communication and try to restore print as the primary form of information exchange, but there are green merits and eco drawbacks to digital communication.
+There is room for both mediums—there are times when digital communication is the best choice and there are times when print is the superior option.
 It would be in poor judgment to not consider paper and printing simply because you’ve heard rumors these methods are not eco.

 Created by: Superior Business Solutions